-If you are an expat living in Vienna or you have been there many times, I guess you have already seen all the top attractions like St. Stephen’s Cathedral, Hofburg, Schönbrunn Palace, Prater, Belvedere etc. and you wonder if there are any other interesting things to do.
+If you are an expat living in Vienna or you have been there many times, I guess you have already seen all the top attractions like St. Stephen’s Cathedral, Hofburg, Schönbrunn Palace, Prater, Belvedere etc. (check also: 10 best things to do in Vienna) and you wonder if there are any other interesting things to do.
 Or maybe instead of running between sights you just prefer exploring off the beaten path places and looking for hidden gems?
-Well, I have spent one year in Vienna and I must admit there was a time when I felt tired of visiting crowded touristic places and I was more excitced by discovering offbeat spots in town.
+Well, I have spent one year in Vienna and I must admit there was a time when I felt tired of visiting crowded touristic places and I was more excited by discovering offbeat spots in town.
 If you also are looking for some altervative things to do, I hope you will find some ideas in this post.

 If, on the other hand, you are looking for places where you can have some rest from the city rush and get closer to nature, there are 9 well signposted and accessible by public transport city hiking paths (Stadtwanderwege) that run mostly through the Vienna Woods or local recreation areas.

 Never heard of Böhmischer Prater, Kurpark Oberlaa, Sisi Chapel or Bisamberg?
 Well, it’s time to change it!
 Don’t forget to visit the green area of wildlife preserve Lainzer Tiergarten with scenic viewpoints and beautiful Hermesvilla hidden in the woods.

 2. Visiting the UNO City, a modern part of Vienna.